developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutModifyBarcodeProfileSettings/index.md

 	So now we are done with the coding part.
 Lets test our application.

 ## Running the Application
-1. Connect the device (having the latest EMDK runtime) to USB port.
+1. Connect the device to a USB port.

 	>Note:
 	>Make sure the device is in USB debug.